 Federal menu labeling laws

-This law applies to restaurants and similar retail food establishments if they are part of a chain of 20 or more locations, doing business under the same name, offering for sale substantially the same menu items and offering for sale restaurant-type foods.
+This law applies to restaurants and similar retail food establishments that are part of a chain of 20 or more locations, doing business under the same name and offering for sale substantially the same menu items.

 In 2010, the Affordable Care Act amended Section 403 of the Federal Food, Drug, and Cosmetic Act of 1938 to establish a nationwide standard for menu labeling.
-The federal Menu Labeling Provisions of Section 4205 required certain chain restaurants and other “covered establishments” that are part of a chain with 20 or more locations to provide calorie and other nutrition information for menu items.
-The FDA issued final regulations implementing those “menu labeling” requirements in 2014, and set a compliance date of December 1, 2015.
-Since then, the compliance date was postponed as the FDA dealt with concerns from the restaurant industry.
+The federal menu labeling provisions of Section 4205 required certain chain restaurants and other “covered establishments” part of a chain with 20 or more locations to provide calorie and other nutrition information for menu items.
+The FDA issued final regulations implementing those “menu labeling” requirements in 2014, and set a compliance date of May 7, 2018.

 On May 5, 2016, the Food and Drug Administration released its final guidance for industry compliance with federal menu labeling laws.
 The guide is titled “A Labeling Guide for Restaurants and Retail Establishments Selling Away-From-Home Foods – Part II (Menu Labeling Requirements in Accordance with 21 CFR 101.11): Guidance for Industry.”
 The final guidance is intended to provide clarity on the menu labeling regulations the FDA released in 2014 and addresses topics such as covered establishments, alcoholic beverages, catered events, mobile vendors, grab-and-go items, and record keeping requirements.